Gerrymandering in the United States: Reform efforts

 Additionally, Colorado (2002), Michigan (1966), Tennessee (2016) and Virginia (2013) have passed laws restricting counties and municipalities from (or allowing counties and municipalities to avoid) prison-based redistricting, and Massachusetts passed a 2014 resolution requesting the Census Bureau to end the practice of counting prisoners in their incarceration districts.
 Pennsylvania's legislative redistricting committee voted in 2021 to draw new legislative maps which avoid prison gerrymandering, as did Rhode Island's legislative redistricting committee in 2022 for legislative and congressional maps.
-Montana's committee also voted to avoid prison gerrymandering.
+Montana's committee also voted to avoid prison gerrymandering, and a bill was passed in 2023 to prohibit the practice in future cycles.

 Remedies

 Various political and legal remedies have been used or proposed to diminish or prevent gerrymandering in the country.

 Neutral redistricting criteria

 Various constitutional and statutory provisions may compel a court to strike down a gerrymandered redistricting plan.
 At the federal level, the Supreme Court has held that if a jurisdiction's redistricting plan violates the Equal Protection Clause or Voting Rights Act of 1965, a federal court must order the jurisdiction to propose a new redistricting plan that remedies the gerrymandering.
 (Under Rucho v.
 Common Cause, this does not include purely partisan gerrymandering, but can include maps drawn to promote white supremacy, for example.)
 If the jurisdiction fails to propose a new redistricting plan, or its proposed redistricting plan continues to violate the law, then the court itself must draw a redistricting plan that cures the violation and use its equitable powers to impose the plan on the jurisdiction.

 In the Supreme Court case of Karcher v.
 Daggett (1983), a New Jersey redistricting plan was overturned when it was found to be unconstitutional by violating the constitutional principle of one person, one vote.
 Despite the state claiming its unequal redistricting was done to preserve minority voting power, the court found no evidence to support this and deemed the redistricting unconstitutional.

 At the state level, state courts may order or impose redistricting plans on jurisdictions where redistricting legislation prohibits gerrymandering.
 For example, in 2010 Florida adopted two state constitutional amendments that prohibit the Florida Legislature from drawing redistricting plans that favor or disfavor any political party or incumbent.
 Ohio residents passed an initiative in 2018 that requires the redistricting maps to have at least 50% approval by the minority party in the legislature.

 Moon Duchin, a Tufts University professor, has proposed the use of metric geometry to measure gerrymandering for forensic purposes.